llanox/EasyVote/README.md

 EasyVote
 ========

 Colaborative Android app to take decisions using a voting system.
+This app use a Mobile Backend as a service(MBaaS) https://backendless.com/.
+It was coded to be able to add support for another MBaaS like https://parse.com/

 # Setting Up Project.